tsakov/common-terms-registry/README.md

 	Visit localhost:{port}/term/{name}

--The default port is 8082.
+- The default port is 8082.